USEPA/WNTR/documentation/framework.rst

 * Pumps have speed settings which are adjustable by controls and/or patterns.
 With the EpanetSimulator, controls and patterns adjust the actual speed.
-With the WNTRSimulator, pumps have a 'base speed' (similar to junction demand and reservoir head), controls adjust the base speed, and speed patterns are a are a multiplier on the base speed.
+With the WNTRSimulator, pumps have a 'base speed' (similar to junction demand and reservoir head), controls adjust the base speed, and speed patterns are a multiplier on the base speed.
 Results from the two simulators can match by scaling speed patterns and using controls appropriately.